MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-ha-geo-redundancy.md

 ## Prepare to restore the WLS cluster in a secondary region

 In this section, you prepare to restore the WLS cluster in the secondary region.
-Here, the secondary region is West US.
-Before restoring, you must have an AKS cluster with AKS Backup Extension installed in the West US region.
+Here, the secondary region is West US 2.
+Before restoring, you must have an AKS cluster with AKS Backup Extension installed in the West US 2 region.

 ### Configure Azure Container Registry for geo-replication